Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Numerical Experiments

 \subsection{Results}

-Computing an ARO solution takes on average 10 seconds.
-Subsequently, \Cref{alg: improvement-RHS} performs 1 or 2 iterations (average 51 seconds) to find an (approximate) PARO solution.
+Computing an (approximate) ARO solution using the C\&CG method requires at most $6$ iterations, together taking 251 seconds, on average.
+Subsequently, \Cref{alg: CCG-2} performs at most $6$ iterations to find an (approximate) PARO solution, taking in total 78 seconds, on average.

-For the worst-case scenario, $\textit{PRO(LDR)}$ and $\textit{PRO}$ are both within $0.72\%$ of the optimum for all instances.
-In $28\%$ of the instances the Stage-1 solution $\bm{x}_{\text{PARO}}$ differs from $\bm{x}_{\text{ARO}}$ and/or $\bm{x}_{\text{PRO}}$. \Cref{table: FL-x} reports the median and maximum difference in $\ell_1$-norm for these instances.
-This represents the number of different facilities that are opened.
-For example, an $\ell_1$-norm of $2$ indicates that one solution opened facility $i$ and another solution opened facility $j$, or one solution opened both facilities $i$ and $j$ and the other solution opened neither.
-The total number of considered facility locations is $n=20$, so the differences reported in \Cref{table: FL-x} are substantial.
+For the worst-case scenario, \textit{ARO} does not necessarily find the worst-case scenario and may thus underestimate the true worst-case cost.
+On the other hand, \textit{PRO} uses an LDR and may find an objective value that is higher than the worst-case optimum.
+On average, the reported worst-case objective value for \textit{PRO} is at most $1.72\%$ higher than that of \textit{ARO} (median $0.75\%$).
+In $31\%$ of instances the stage-1 solution of $\bm{x}^{\text{PARO}}$ differs from $\bm{x}^{\text{ARO}}$. \Cref{table: FL-large-x} reports the median and maximum difference in $\ell_1$-norm for these instances, representing the number of different facilities that are opened.
+For example, an $\ell_1$-norm of 2 indicates that one solution opened facility $i$ and another solution opened facility $j$, or one solution opened both facilities $i$ and $j$ and the other solution opened neither.
+The total number of considered facility locations is $n=40$, so the differences in Stage-1 facility openings are meaningful.